|Cleft lip and palate|

 Avoid smoking and drinking alcohol while pregnant

 During pregnancy, maintain a healthy lifestyle and avoid smoking and drinking alcohol.
-Ensuring you have a healthy pregnancy will help reduce risks of your baby developing a cleft.
+Ensuring you have a healthy pregnancy will help lower the risk of your baby developing a cleft.

-See The pregnancy care planner for more information and advice on how to have a healthy pregnancy.
+See the pregnancy and baby guide for more information and advice on how to have a healthy pregnancy.

 Folic acid supplements